 In 1984, after moving to the Pacific Northwest with his wife, Scott Fischer co-founded Mountain Madness with Wes Krause.
 They founded the business close to the Olympic and Cascade mountain ranges, which offered plenty of guiding chances for the Seattle-based crew.
 Scott was an excellent choice to head the business as it quickly expanded to include foreign activities due to his experience as a seasoned climbing instructor and natural leadership abilities.
 He thought that mountaineering’s challenges and discoveries may improve people’s lives.

-This was evident in his leadership and mentoring manner, and he motivated others with his fortitude, tenacity, sense of humor, and positive outlook.
+This was evident in his leadership and mentoring manner, and he motivated others with his fortitude, tenacity, sense of humour, and positive outlook.
 Everyone he climbed mountains with, even his two children, received the same instruction from him.

 In 1993, Princeton University students organized the Climb for the Cure on Denali to raise money for AIDS research.
 Scott Fischer and Mountain Madness participated.
 Fischer and Mountain Madness led a Kilimanjaro trip in 1996 in an additional effort to collect money for charitable causes.